Non-Toxic Shot Regulations

 This year the focus is on smaller shotguns, such as the 20 gauge, which were exempt earlier because of the availability of non-toxic ammunition.

-Over this season – from the opening on Saturday, May 4, 2019 – owners of smaller gauge shotguns will be encouraged to use up their stocks of lead ammunition, and begin investigating the use of non-toxic shot.
+Over this season – from the opening (Date TBA)– owners of smaller gauge shotguns will be encouraged to use up their stocks of lead ammunition, and begin investigating the use of non-toxic shot.

 The existing ban on 10 or 12 gauge owners use of lead shot will be strictly enforced.